jottemka/transitivity_failure/README.md

 1. *Conjunctive Prevalence* reflects how likely it is that the antecedent of an inference pattern is satisfied *and* the consequent of that pattern is violated.

 1. *Conditional Prevalence* reflects how likely it is that the consequent of an inference pattern is violated *if* the antecedent of that pattern is satisfied.

+The table below also shows the results for other patterns from non-monotonic reasoning and the logic of conditionals.

 <table id="T_2c408">
   <thead>